max-su-2019/SCAR/docs/EN/How To Patch Moveset For SCAR.md

 Moreover, you have to annotate "SCAR_ComboStart" at the local time that you want the animation to start the next attack transition.
 For ADXP, the time of "SCAR_ComboStart" should annotate between "MCO_WinOpen" to "MCO_WinClose" or between "MCO_PowerWinOpen" to "MCO_PowerWinClose".

-Below are the SCAR related annoations inside the "mco_attack1.hkx" file that belongs to the SCAR default battleaxe moveset(DAR Folder 20006).
+Below are the SCAR related annoations inside the "mco_attack1.hkx" file that belongs to the SCAR default battleaxe moveset (DAR Folder 20006):
 ```
 1.550000 SCAR_ComboStart
 1.000000 SCAR_ActionData{"IdleAnimation":"ADXP_NPCPowerAttack", "MinDistance":0, "MaxDistance":29, "StartAngle":-60, "EndAngle":60, "Chance":30, "Type":"RPA"}